maroskukan/linux-cookbook/Vagrantfiles/fedora38/README.md

 ## How to provision this VM

-The blueprint supports Microsoft Hyper-V and VMware Workstation backends, simply provision and connect to this VM using Vagrant.
+The blueprint supports Microsoft Hyper-V, VMware Workstation and Oracle VirtualBox backends, simply provision and connect to this VM using Vagrant.

 ```bash
 vagrant up && vagrant ssh